mennolui/wp-foyer/README.txt

 = Slide backgrounds =
 * Image: Displays an image, covering the entire slide background.
+* Video: Displays an uploaded or external video, or a specified fragment, as slide background.
-* Video: Displays a YouTube video, or a specified fragment, as slide background.
+* YouTube: Displays a YouTube video, or a specified fragment, as slide background.

 More features, slide formats and slide backgrounds are coming soon.
-Eg. uploaded video support, a Page slide, a Recent Posts slide stack, and multiple and recurring scheduled channels.
+Eg. a Page slide, a Recent Posts slide stack, and multiple and recurring scheduled channels.
 Longer term goals include a widgets bar for displaying Time, Weather and other widgets.

 = Missing feature? =